I have a tattoo of a semicolon on my right wrist.

 I find it almost impossible to look back now and get into the mind of the person I was in those moments—but I do know that in neither case did I allow myself to ask for help.

-Having spent a lot of time in both reflection and discussion, I note that suicide is something that is contemplated for extended periods of time—and yet the decision to execute is made in a single moment.
-And had I only reached out to someone, anyone, I would have gotten through that particular moment, and been able to lean on them for support, I fervently believe I’d have gotten through it without self-harm.
+Having spent a lot of time in both reflection and discussion, I note that suicide is something contemplated for extended periods of time—and yet the decision to execute is made in a single moment.
+And had I only reached out to someone, anyone, and been able to lean on them for support, I fervently believe I’d have gotten through it without self-harm.

 Ask for help.
 From a friend.
 A loved one.
 A stranger.
 The hotline.
 A support group.
 If you’re struggling and you need to talk, I am here for you.

-Obviously, this has been a struggle for me.
+Depression has been the great struggle of my life.
 And it will continue to be.
-I’m in no position to tell you I know how to solve your problems.
+I’m in no position to tell you how to solve your problems.
 I’m just someone who might understand them.

-In terms of trying to actually deal with things, I can tell you that no matter what I’ve tried, one thing has always been clear: for me, the only way to get through it is to get through it.
-And that means manning up and not killing myself.
+In terms of trying to actually deal with things, regardless of what else I’ve tried, one thing has always been clear: for me, the only way to get through it is to get through it.
+And that means not killing myself.

 It means seeking help and support.
 It means taking control where I can.
-And, I guess, that means publishing this and putting my story out there.
+It also means being open and vulnerable, and taking steps like putting my story out there.

-But I’m going to do it anyway.
-Campbell said “the cave you fear to enter holds the treasure that you seek.”
-I’m not sure what treasure that might be.
-Perhaps I’m seeing understanding, or commiseration, or love.
+Campbell said, “the cave you fear to enter holds the treasure that you seek.”

-At the heart of it, though, I’d just like to help—and exposing this piece of me, terrifying though it is, might just be the best way to do that.
+At the heart of it, though, I’d like to help—and exposing this piece of me has proven to be the best way to do that.